 BRDA Gorica Hills wine region

-Don't worry, if you haven't heard of the uberstunning Gorica Hills "Brda" wine region yet, but by the end of this article, don't be surprised if you are building a little trip here into your Green Slovenian masterplans!
+Don't worry, if you haven't yet heard of the uberstunning Gorica Hills "Brda" Wine region, but don't be surprised if you end up building a little trip here into your Green Slovenian masterplans, after reading this article!

-And let's agree to call this new secret mini wine region Brda for ease.. say BIRRRDA in English, you need to roll your R a little as if you live in Bristol and own a tractor! (apologies for the self indulgent British joke there)!
+Firstly, let's agree to call this new secret mini wine region Brda for ease, like the locals do.. but say BIRRRDA in English, (you need to roll your R a little, as if you live in Bristol and own a tractor.. apologies for the self indulgent British joke there)!

 Smartno was just made to explore..